 Such service is not furnished in accordance with contract provisions set forth in this tariff.

-3. Customer requests Permanent Disconnection of Company’s facilities.
+3. Customer requests permanent disconnection of Company’s facilities.
 Refer to Rule 6 for requirements of Permanent Disconnection and Removal of Company Facilities.

 4. Customer has refused to provide authorized representatives of the Company access to the Customer’s property during reasonable hours to perform necessary functions such as meter reading, maintenance, repairs, testing, installation or removal of the Company’s property.
 The Company must provide photo identification to Company representatives who are authorized to enter Customers' premises.
 Customers have the right to see the Company-provided identification before allowing entry to the Customer's property.